ShaneH12/Insta_Clone/readme.md

+## Instagram Clone App

 Creating a clone of the popular app Instagram using React a Javascript library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).